theopin/tp/docs/UserGuide.md

 >Format: `/edit /n CHEATSHEET_NAME /i CHEATSHEET_INDEX` <br>
 >Flag optionality: [`/n`, `/i`] (At least one)

-The Editor pops up to edit the cheatsheet in the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included or both if you included both.
+After `/edit` command is called, the Editor will pop up and then you can edit the cheatsheet in the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included (it will try to match the name if you included both).
 After you are done editing and close the Editor, the expected result is similar to below if a matching cheatsheet is found and the edited description is not blank.
 ![image](https://i.ibb.co/c8xq2wY/image.png)
 When either the name or index do not match, the Editor does not pop up and CheatLogs will specify the error as shown below.
 ![image](https://i.ibb.co/rZ6Rhgn/image.png)